martinxyz/pixelcrawl/README.md

 git submodule update  # fetches external/pybind11
 ```

-The `./train.sh` script will invoke cmake and compile the module directly in the source tree and then call `train.py`.
-(Yes bad practice, but Python scripts can then just import the module without installation or sys.path fiddeling.)
+The `./train.sh` script will invoke cmake (creating build-rel and build-dbg), compile the module, and then call `train.py`.
+If you want to call python scripts directly instead, you need to set PYTHONPATH to include the build directory (see `module.sh`).

 ```
 ./train.sh --help